 What about you?
 Do you ever get writers block?
 Do you have any tips or tricks that help you get unblocked?
 What works best for you, to write the copy first, or get the artwork and photos first?

-Please let me know in the comments, or message me @dmcorp on Twitter or dynamic888 on Skype.
-Please share this post with your network of friends, colleagues, and anyone else you think might enjoy it.
+If you would like to chat about this article, message me @dmcorp on Twitter or dynamic888 on Skype.
+Please share it with your friends, colleagues, coworkers, and anyone else that might enjoy it.
 Thank you!